(Courtesy of Minard Coons)

 (Courtesy of Ed Phillips)

 Above - Ken Curtis attends to Gene Roth (Gene Stutenroth) while Roy Barcroft looks on.
-There are several unidentified players in the background - in the center, with checkerboard shirt and hands hanging at his side is an older Chick Hannan.
-From the chapterplay, DON DAREDEVIL RIDES AGAIN (Republic, 1951).
+There are several unidentified players in the background - in the center, with checkerboard shirt and hands hanging at his side is an older Chick Hannon/Hannan.
+From the chapterplay DON DAREDEVIL RIDES AGAIN (Republic, 1951).

 One of the common stories reported in Curtis biographies is that he was the "replacement" for Frank Sinatra in the Tommy Dorsey Orchestra.
-Airchecks/transcriptions of Sinatra's final performance with Dorsey have been available for years --- the date was September 3, 1942 in New York, and Frank's last vocal with the band was a tune called "The Song Is You".
-The broadcast also includes Sinatra and Dorsey introducing Frank's replacement, Dick Haymes.
-Curtis did a couple recordings with the Dorsey Band in late 1941.
-One was "Love Sends A Little Gift Of Roses", recorded 9/26/41, and was sung with the Pied Pipers vocal group (which then included Jo Stafford).
+Airchecks/transcriptions of Sinatra's final performance with Dorsey have been available for years - the date was September 3, 1942 in New York, and Frank's last vocal with the Dorsey band was "The Song Is You".
+That broadcast also includes Sinatra and Dorsey introducing Frank's replacement, Dick Haymes.
+Curtis did a couple recordings with the Dorsey Orchestra in late 1941.
+One was "Love Sends A Little Gift Of Roses", recorded 9/26/41 with the Pied Pipers vocal group (which then included Jo Stafford).
 That recording is available on the CD Whatcha Know Joe by The Pied Pipers.

 Tommy Dorsey's Orchestra was a powerhouse and money maker in the early 1940s, with a bunch of talented sidemen, and vocals from Sinatra, Jo Stafford, Connie Haines, and the Pied Pipers.
 The band was originally handled by M.C.A., but around 1941, Dorsey broke away and formed Tommy Dorsey, Inc. which allowed him to do his own bookings and such.